 With the introduction of the new EU regulation, the so-called intelligent tachographs will be embedded in a network of modern communication and sensor technologies.
 With authenticated and tamper-proof data packages (Trusted Data) from this digital infrastructure, the value chain in the transport and logistics sector can be significantly improved.
 The DTCO 4.0 has a corresponding standardised ITS interface, which enables uncomplicated data exchange with fleet management systems.
 This leaves established service companies, start-ups and enforcement authorities new creative approaches in the industry.

 Data quality with data protection.

 The generated vehicle and driver data must be encoded in accordance with the law and handled securely.
 The DTCO 4.0 from VDO guarantees this with a new cryptographic encryption procedure.
 In addition, the driver must agree to the transfer of his personal data.
 For this purpose, the DTCO 4.0 was equipped with a so-called "Privacy Button".
 This function allows the driver to give prior authorization for the transfer and processing of personal data.

 Motivating bonus systems for drivers.

 The consistent use of vehicle and driver data, for example, allows the introduction of better bonus systems for freight forwarders and their drivers.
-Switching behaviour, fuel consumption and punctuality alone are not always sufficient and are even often in conflict with each other.
-If one could take into account key figures such as traffic conditions, weather conditions, gradients on the route, etc. in the future, one might get a different picture of the service provided.
-With the help of data evaluation, drivers would then be granted appropriate bonus payments or given well-founded feedback on the basis of which they could optimise their driving behaviour.
+Switching behavior, fuel consumption and punctuality alone are not always sufficient and are even often in conflict with each other.
+If one could consider key figures such as traffic conditions, weather conditions, gradients on the route, etc. in the future, one might get a different picture of the service provided.
+With the help of data evaluation, drivers would then be granted appropriate bonus payments or given well-founded feedback based on which they could optimize their driving behavior.